mlr7/Qiskit-SDK-for-Quantum-Information-Science-in-Python/README.md

 ![](img/qiskit_quantum_pic3.png)

-Qiskit is a software development kit (SDK) is a comprehensive platform for quantum programming developed by IBM.
+The Qiskit software development kit (SDK) is a comprehensive platform for quantum programming developed by IBM.
 At the heart of Qiskit are its elements - Terra, Aer, Ignis, and Aqua - each playing a crucial role in the quantum computing ecosystem.